elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 - Currently processes and publishes the WHOLE conference, not just when you click the start/stop recording button
 	- To get rid of the parts you don't want, use the video editor tool in Opencast
 	- **When using Opencast 9.2** or higher, automatic cutting can be enabled.
 This will cut the video files in accordance with the start/stop button being pressed.
 Details can be found in the setup instructions.
 - After successfully transmitting the recording to Opencast, all data related to the recording on the BBB installation WILL BE DELETED!
-IN CASE OF AN ERROR THIS CAN LEAD TO LOST DATA!
+While Opencast will immediately make a snapshot upon receiving the recording data, IN CASE OF AN ERROR THIS CAN LEAD TO LOST DATA!
-	- If you don't want that, comment out the line under the comment `# Delete all raw recording data` in the function `cleanup`
+	- If you don't want that, set the variable `$deleteIfSuccessful` to `false`.
 - The recording is published with a few default metadata values.
 To set further metadata, the frontend which creates the BBB-Meeting will need pass them when calling the `/create` API, so that BBB then may pass them on to Opencast.
   An overview over the possible metadata can be found [here](https://github.com/elan-ev/opencast-bigbluebutton-integration).